asdf-format/asdf/docs/asdf/features.rst

 A similar feature provided by YAML, anchors and aliases, also provides a way to support references within the same file.
-These are supported by asdf, however the JSON Pointer approach is generally favored because:
+These are supported by `asdf`, however the JSON Pointer approach is generally favored because:

    - It is possible to reference elements in another file

    - Elements are referenced by location in the tree, not an identifier, therefore, everything can be referenced.

-Anchors and aliases are handled automatically by ``asdf`` when the data structure is recursive.
+Anchors and aliases are handled automatically by `asdf` when the data structure is recursive.
 For example here is a dictionary that is included twice in the same tree: